-- You must be a resident of Delaware.
+- Resident: You must be a resident of Delaware.

-- After you pass the test, the State of Delaware will award you a GED certificate that will show you have achieved the same level of knowledge as a high school graduate.
+- Diploma: After you pass the test, the State of Delaware will award you a GED certificate showing you have achieved the same level of knowledge as a high school graduate.

 Over 20 Million Adults

 That’s how many have successfully passed the GED® Test.
 So why wait?

 "My goal and hope is to go to college and nursing school, so I can be someone in life.
 My dream is to have a good job and a settled place for my husband, my kids, and myself.
 I want to show them that you can achieve anything by trying your best and not giving up."